Robert Jenkins (Australian politician)

 Robert Pitt Jenkins (26 January 1814 – 26 October 1859) was an Australian politician.

 He was born in New South Wales to merchant Robert Jenkins and Jemima Pitt.
 He was a pastoralist who owned land at Bombala and on the Murrumbidgee River.
 On 10 November 1843 he married Louisa Adelaide Plunkett.
 He was a member of the New South Wales Legislative Council from 1856 until 1859, when he died at sea near Wales.

+For a period he lived in New Zealand.
+He was elected an Alderman in the first council election ever held in Wellington in 1842.